whardier/whachuptu/README.md

 last poll.
 It can be rather annoying and aggressive, but incredibly valueable for both employeer, employee as well as an amazing tool for contractors to use to keep on top of project history.

+Perhaps it can be seen as a personal achievement monitor as well.
+There are a lot of motivational reasons why some personality types would enjoy using this project.

 The user has a few decisions to make every polling period that help keep everybody informed.
 New projects are simple to enter.
 Incedental work between polling periods is simple to enter as well.

 This program does not (currently) attempt to help with project management or syncronize with any project management software.
 Adapters would be wonderfully welcomed.
 Projects and tasks that are entered in can persist multiple polling periods and have notes attached to each period.